Westworld season 2 opener reinforces need for ethical AI (spoilers)

 “Did you ever stop to ask about your actions, the price you would have to pay if there was a reckoning,” Dolores says in a scene in Sunday’s debut episode where she has turned the tables on humans.
 “The reckoning is here.”

 In a Q&A session moderated by Recode’s Kara Swisher last week, Woodward said that, even as someone who grew up with programming skills in real life, she worried about the “breakneck pace” of companies that are creating AI without boundaries.
 She said that lawmakers took a long time to figure out how to regulate the internet, and the same is happening now with both social media and AI.
 She said is convinced that someone will try to build a theme park just like Westworld because HBO has done such a good job of painting a tantalizing vision of such a world.
-That environment could encourage mistreatment of androids, and we should really think about some kind of robot bill of rights to protect the robots from unbridled abuse.
+That environment could encourage mistreatment of androids, and we should really think about some kind of robot bill of rights to protect the robots from unbridled abuse, Woodward said.

 There’s a scene in Sunday’s episode that will catch a lot of attention (I won’t spoil it all) where Maeve Millay (played by Thandie Newton) turns the tables on Lee Sizemore, a human character who writes the twisted scripts that allow guests to play out ugly fantasies.
 Maeve shows Lee just how humiliating it can be to force robots to do someone else’s bidding.

 All of this made me rethink my own attitudes toward virtual humans in video games, which are the manifestation of the best human-like AI technologies that we can create today.
 If I think of the human-like characters as video game characters, then I have no qualms about mistreating them.
 I can shoot the bad guys in games like Call of Duty.
-Or, in games like Grand Theft Auto V, I can shoot innocent civilians to the people we think of as good guys, like cops.
+Or, in games like Grand Theft Auto V, I can shoot everyone from innocent civilians to the people we think of as good guys, like cops.
 I can drive cars without regard to traffic laws, mowing down pedestrians like a self-driving car that has gone completely rogue.

 If we think of all of this as just play, of fulfilling our wishes in a fantasy world, then it is harmless experimentation.
 We can see what it is to be the bad guy in a safe environment, where we can do no real harm and we can indulge in behaviors that we would never do in real life.
 Should we shake off all of the rules of society when we enter a world like Westworld, and face no consequences for actions that we’ve always fantasized about?